 The gap between Python’s performance and other compiled languages is narrowing.
 The unrivalled ecosystem that Python offers continues to make it the best choice for programmers and traders looking to create innovative, data-centric financial models.

-That’s why we at SigTech, and many others, firmly believe that Python will remain the number one choice for quants and traders.
+That’s why we at SigTech, and many others, firmly believe that Python will remain the number one choice for quants and traders for backtesting trading strategies.